contagon/handbook/handbook/32-repentance-and-membership-councils.md

 #### 32.6.1.3 Fraudulent Acts

 _Financial Predatory Behavior._ A membership council is required if an adult has a history of deliberately and repeatedly harming people financially and is a threat to others (see [38.6.2.4](38-church-policies-and-guidelines.md#38624-abuse-of-a-spouse-or-another-adult)).
 This includes investment fraud and similar activities.
 Unintended financial losses due to economic conditions are not considered fraudulent.
 If litigation is involved, priesthood leaders may decide to wait until the outcome is final.
+See [32.6.3.3](32-repentance-and-membership-councils.md#32633-embezzling-church-funds) if a member was involved in embezzlement of Church funds or property.

 #### 32.6.1.4 Violations of Trust